Neeti101-ux/diya/Diya V2.md

 # Diya V2 - Development Changelog

 ## Overview
-This document tracks the significant improvements and changes made to Diya V2 during the development session on January 27, 2025.
+This document tracks the significant improvements and changes made to Diya V2 during the development session on June 27, 2025.
 The focus was on enhancing reliability, user experience, and system robustness.

 ## Major Improvements